-- must act fairly (s 97);
+- must act fairly (s 97 VCAT Act);

-- is not bound by the rules of evidence (s 98(1)(b));
+- is not bound by the rules of evidence (s 98(1)(b) VCAT Act);

-- may inform itself on any matter, as it sees fit (s 98(1)(c)).
+- may inform itself on any matter, as it sees fit (s 98(1)(c) VCAT Act).

 Representation of parties

-Generally, unless the hearing is a possession order hearing (cl 67 sch 1 VCAT Act), or the other party is represented by a professional advocate, VCAT must give leave for a party to be represented by a professional advocate (s 62 VCAT Act).
+Generally, unless the hearing at VCAT is a possession order hearing (cl 67 sch 1 VCAT Act), or the other party is represented by a professional advocate, a party must seek leave (permission) from VCAT to be represented by a professional advocate (s 62 VCAT Act).
 You do not need to seek leave if the other party is represented by, or is, a professional advocate.